LaserHydra/Backpacks/README.md

+﻿## Features

-﻿**Backpacks** allows players to have backpacks that provide them with extra inventory space.
-The backpack can be dropped on death.
-Supports GUI button.
+**Backpacks** allows players to have backpacks that provide them with extra inventory space.

+- Customizable capacity per player
+- Option to drop or erase contents on death
+- Option to clear on map wipe
+- Optional item blacklist
+- Optional GUI button

 **Note:** To bind a key to open the backpack, use: `bind b backpack.open` in your F1 client console.